Feirbrand/forgeos-public/open-source/obmi-harmony-memory/ura_integration_teaser_md.md

 - Comprehensive API access for custom harmonic analysis implementations

 **For Operations Teams:**
-- 24/7 harmonic monitoring with enterprise SLA guarantees
-- Automated recovery protocols reducing manual intervention by 87%
+- 24/7 harmonic monitoring with enterprise - Automated recovery protocols reducing manual intervention by 87%
 - Comprehensive reporting and analytics for system optimization

 **For Business Stakeholders:**